Make tax work for you

 investing in assets that may produce an income in the future.

 A worthwhile strategy needs to be a sound investment first.
 Any

 tax benefit should be secondary.

-Agricultural schemes, for example, can take as long as 5 to 20
+Agricultural schemes, for example, can take up to 20 years

 for a clear ruling from the ATO on

 If you are being advised to invest in a tax scheme, check it's

 not because your adviser will be earning substantially more

 commission than if they recommended another investment such as a